Poplar Man Gets 20 Years For Rape, Assault And Burglary

-The United States Attorney's Office announced that during a federal court session in Great Falls, Montana, on June 6, 2014, before U.S. District Judge Brian M. Morris, KEVIN J. DEVEREAUX, 50, of Poplar, was sentenced to a term of 20 years imprisonment and five years supervised release for the rape of a woman on the Fort Peck Indian reservation.
-Devereaux was sentenced for aggravated sexual assault after two earlier attempts to convict Devereaux for other sex crimes against other victims ended in acquittal or mistrial.
+The United States Attorney's Office announced that during a federal court session in Great Falls, Montana, on June 6, 2014, before U.S. District Judge Brian M. Morris, KEVIN J. DEVEREAUX, 50, of Poplar, was sentenced to a term of 20 years imprisonment, five years supervised release, and a special assessment of $300.

 Following a three-day trial in Great Falls, a jury convicted Devereaux of raping a woman on the Fort Peck Reservation, burglarizing her home, and severely assaulting her in front of her 7-year-old granddaughter.
 The rape occurred in 2009, when Devereaux appeared in the victim's house as she was asleep on the sofa with her two grandchildren, ages two and eight months.
 Devereaux dragged her to the bedroom, where he raped her.
 He then fled the house.
 Days after the offense occurred, Devereaux intimidated the victim into recanting her story.
 In 2013, Devereaux broke into her bedroom where she was sleeping with her seven-year-old granddaughter and beat her in the head multiple times.
 When the child pleaded with him to stop, Devereaux screamed at her "I'm going to kill your grandma!"
 The victim was able to escape and call 911.
 During the investigation of the second offense, the Federal Bureau of Investigation interviewed the victim, at which point she disclosed Devereaux had intimidated her into changing her story regarding the rape.
 Due to advancements in the law, the United States was still able to prosecute the rape offense years later, when the truth came out about the circumstances surrounding the victim's statements about the rape.